thenfour/Misc/carlcorcoran.com/README.md

 # What is this?
-New website for /KICK, made 2015-11-28.
+website.
 It's compiled, using r.js optimizer.
-The point is to make something making good use of webgl.

 # Build environment
 In order to launch local web server: